Selsertown, Mississippi: Pre-colonization

 A Plaquemine culture platform mound is located there, once known as the Selsertown Mound but currently known as Emerald Mound.
 The mound is 35 ft in height, with two secondary mounds at either end of its summit that rise even higher.
 It once had a total of six to eight mounds on its summit but only the two on the ends have survived.
 It covers 6 acre.
 It was described as being of "extraordinary size" in the 1848 book Ancient Monuments of the Mississippi Valley and it is the second-largest Pre-Columbian earthwork in the United States, after Monk's Mound at Cahokia, Illinois.
 The mound dates from the period between 1200 and 1730 CE and is the type site for the Emerald Phase (1500 to 1680 CE) of the Natchez Bluffs Plaquemine culture chronology.
 It was still in use by their descendants, the historic era Natchez people, as their main ceremonial center.
 Emerald was abandoned by the time of the French colonial period, and the hereditary chief of the Natchez had his capital at the nearby Grand Village Site.
 This settlement was one of the last active expressions of the platform mound building culture along the Mississippi River.
+The village Jenzenaque was located in the vicinity.